 Each company name must be unique

 Each company name must be unique.
-When buying a limited company online, the registration agent will be able to tell you if your chosen name is available or not.
+When buying a limited company online, the registration agent (or, more likely, the automated software) will be able to tell you if your chosen name is available or not.

-You can conduct a simple online search with our company formations partner to see whether the name you would like to use for your new company is available.
+You can conduct a simple online search with our Company Formations Partner to establish whether the name you would like to use for your new company is available.